Chapter 19:

 “Wh-What happens if you don’t use a conduit circle?”
 I ask in an attempt to try and stay engaged despite my nausea.

 “Brilliant question, Shikara!
-Without a conduit circle, the spell can do unpredictable things depending on the kind of magic involved.
-Some might just expend the fuel source until it's empty, but some could have more dangerous reactions.
+Without a conduit circle, you risk the spell having unpredictable reactions, the conduit circle is there to ensure that those unforeseen events don’t become uncontainable disasters.
 It’s good practice when experimenting to always use a conduit circle.”
 Clovis seems authentic in her praise and it briefly makes me feel a little better.

 Inside the circle, she draws a symbol.
-A hexagon with three rays extending from the top.
+A circle with three rays extending from the top.

 "This is the concept rune for light." she explains, tapping the symbol with the chalk.
 "It doesn’t create light on its own.
-It’s just the idea of light.
-When you combine the concept rune with a word like ‘glow’, you are telling the concept rune how to behave, this is called a parameter."
+It’s just the idea of light.”

 She hands the slate and chalk to me.
 My palms feel slick with a cold sweat.